JustHelixia/mkdocs/docs/freshrss.md

 ## Post deploying
 First go to your FreshRSS instance and walk through the installation process.
 Then login where you see the feeds about FreshRSS.
-You can your own websites with an OPML file or add your RSS subscription manually.
+You can your add own RSS websites with an OPML file or add your RSS subscription manually.

 ### Importing your OPML, JSON or ZIP file
 1. Click on **Subscription management**